Nepiki/Guides/Yu‐Gi‐Oh!-Forbidden-Memories-(PlayStation).md

 </details>

 ### **Fusions**
 You can fuse monsters by putting two or more monsters together to create stronger ones.
 The ATK and DEF are used to determine the result of the fusion.
-In some cases there are more than one possible fusion results for the same fusion of types, in that case the monster will always become the one with the lowest ATK and DEF.
-If the ATK or DEF of any fusion-material is higher than the lowest possible fusion result the next lowest will become the result.
-If one of the stats of any fusion-material is higher or equal than the stats of the highest possible fusion result, the fusion won't work.<br>
+In some cases there are more than one possible fusion results for the same fusion of types, in that case the monster will always become the one with the lowest ATK.
+If the ATK of any fusion-material is higher than the lowest possible fusion result the next lowest will become the result.
+If the ATK of any fusion-material is higher or equal than the ATK of the highest possible fusion result, the fusion won't work.<br>
 Some types aren't real monster types, because they are part of a specific monster group.
 These types are in _italic_ and all monsters in the groups can be found in the Type Groups list.<br>

+**Note:** The list only includes fusions with types, not the fusions between specific monsters.
 The following list is sorted by card types, names in **bolt** are specific monster cards.
 <details>
-  <summary>Fusion List</summary>
+  <summary>Type Fusions</summary>

+**Note:** Pyro and Dragon type have some monsters which counts to the type even if they have another card type.
+The added monsters can be seen in the Type Groups list.

 | First Material | Second Material | Nr. | Result | ATK | DEF |
 | ---------- | ----------- | --- | ------ | --: | --: |